kvmuralikrishna1993/WhiteHorse/Readme.md

 #Caution : If key is Lost, data will be Lost.

-It will encrypt the data by taking path of the file and password as input.
+White Horse will encrypt the data by taking path of the file and password as input.

-The detail explanation of each line of code is written in comments above the functions and inside the functions.
+The detail explanation of each line of code is written in comments above the functions, as well as inside the functions.

 ===============================================================

-To run the tool please install the following packages using pip:
+To run the tool please install the following packages using sudo pip:

+[enter the password for permissions]

 $sudo pip install crypto (for Hashing)